The Martin Pollins Blog

 Alexander is one of the most fascinating figures in ancient history.
 This paper provides a comprehensive commentary on his life, including the highs, lows, and everything in between.
 To start, here is a quick overview:

-- Personal Life: Alexander was known for his close relationship with his friend and companion, Hephaestion.
+• Personal Life: Alexander was known for his close relationship with his friend and companion, Hephaestion.
 Some historians have speculated that they were lovers, although this is debated (see comments later).
-Alexander also married several women, including Roxana, who he married shortly before his death.
+Alexander also married several women, including Roxana, whom he married shortly before his death.

 Alexander portrayal by Lysippos